wp-plugins/events-manager-extended/readme.txt

 * Bugfix: use .text() for jquery in eme_calendar.php, works in Chrome also
 * Bugfix: take server timezone into account for ical and calendar
 * Bugfix: the title of an event wasn't escaped properly when editing
+* Bugfix: the calendar wouldn't show events on months later/before the current day
 * Feature: 5th occurence of a weekday in a monthly recurrence can now be chosen
 * Feature: direct link to the printable list of reservations shown from the page with the list of events
 * Feature: you can now enable registrations by default for new events